Essential oils comprise of a mixture of volatile chemicals.

 Because they are volatile, essential oils rapidly evaporate , or ‘vaporise’, especially when present in warm, airy, light conditions.
 For this reason, essential oils are stored within air-tight containers, in a cool, dark, environment such as, for example, a fridge, cold store or cupboard.

 Essential oils are supplied in either brown or blue glass bottles with drop-dispensing caps and screw-top lids to prevent and slow down the rate of vaporisation and the consequential process of oxidisation (which instigates transformation of the chemical mixture comprising the essential oil).
 Once the required amount of essential oil has been dispensed from it’s bottle, the lid is immediately replaced.
-Some suppliers do provide essential oils in clear glass bottles (with dropper caps and lids) which are contained in an aluminium canister sleeve to protect the oil from UV light.
+Some suppliers do provide essential oils in clear glass bottles (with dropper caps and lids) which are inserted and contained in an additional aluminium canister sleeve to protect the oil from UV light.

 The images of essential oils featured in the Aromantique Book Compilation were, thus, deliberately photographed with their dropper caps and lids in place.